onflow/cadence/docs/testing-framework.md

 ### Creating a blockchain
 A new blockchain instance can be created using the `newEmulatorBlockchain` method.
-It returns a `Blockchain` which is backed by a new emulator instance.
+It returns a `Blockchain` which is backed by a new [Flow Emulator](https://developers.flow.com/tools/emulator) instance.

 ```cadence
 let blockchain = Test.newEmulatorBlockchain()
 ```
 ### Creating accounts
-It may require to create accounts during tests for various reasons such as deploying contracts, signing transactions, etc.
+It may be necessary to create accounts during tests for various reasons, such as for deploying contracts, signing transactions, etc.
 An account can be created using the `createAccount` function.
 ```cadence
 let acct = blockchain.createAccount()